ZeroTrace OSINT

 In the profile's notes, write:

 - Confidence calibration.
-"Very high" if features match satellite imagery; "high" if multiple independent clues converge but satellite verification failed; "medium" if one or two clues only.
+"High" if multiple independent clues converge and a candidate spot matches; "medium" if only one or two clues; "low" if speculative.

 - Method summary.
 Which clues you used to narrow.